Traditional theory, careful boundaries

 How to read these references

-Start with the quiz or body type hub.
+Start with the quiz for reading order, or open the body type directory for direct comparison.
 The useful output is one plain sentence about what the term means, what it does not prove, and which page comes next.

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance connects a specific reader task to a bounded reading purpose: understand the site's education-only scope and choose either the quiz or body type directory.This does not prove a symptom cause, disease state, constitution diagnosis, or personal care decision.References: Site topic notes, NCCIH
+TCM Body Type Guide - Quiz, Food Culture, and Safety connects a specific reader task to a bounded reading purpose: pick the right entry point for a body-type, food-language, quiz, comparison, or safety question.This does not prove a symptom cause, disease state, constitution diagnosis, or personal care decision.References: Site topic notes, NCCIH

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance stays focused on a specific reader need: a safety-first english entry point that separates tcm culture from medical advice.This does not turn a traditional concept, food direction, or page map into treatment evidence.References: Site topic notes, NCCIH
+TCM Body Type Guide - Quiz, Food Culture, and Safety stays focused on a specific reader need: a task-first entry map that separates body-type learning, food culture, quiz use, and qualified-care limits.This does not turn a traditional concept, food direction, or page map into treatment evidence.References: Site topic notes, NCCIH

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance names the stop conditions for this topic, including medication, pregnancy, pediatric, chronic-condition, allergy, and emergency concerns.This does not choose herbs, supplements, food restrictions, medication actions, triage, or practitioner care.References: NCCIH, NCCIH, NCCIH, NIH MedlinePlus
+TCM Body Type Guide - Quiz, Food Culture, and Safety names the stop conditions for this topic, including medication, pregnancy, pediatric, chronic-condition, allergy, and emergency concerns.This does not choose herbs, supplements, food restrictions, medication actions, triage, or practitioner care.References: NCCIH, NCCIH, NCCIH, NIH MedlinePlus

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance treats references as a way to mark uncertainty, review limits, and safer professional questions before a reader changes behavior.This does not make the page personally applicable, professionally approved, or sufficient for a health decision.References: NIH MedlinePlus, NIH MedlinePlus, NCCIH
+TCM Body Type Guide - Quiz, Food Culture, and Safety treats references as a way to mark uncertainty, review limits, and safer professional questions before a reader changes behavior.This does not make the page personally applicable, professionally approved, or sufficient for a health decision.References: NIH MedlinePlus, NIH MedlinePlus, NCCIH

-Why the visual is hereIllustrative Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance motif for careful TCM reading.
-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance uses a home visual note tied to the reader's task, so the page supports orientation without implying clinical proof, exact diagnosis, or product effect.
+Why the visual is hereIllustrative TCM Body Type Guide: Quiz, Food Culture, and Safety motif for careful TCM reading.
+TCM Body Type Guide: Quiz, Food Culture, and Safety uses a home visual note tied to the reader's task, so the page supports orientation without implying clinical proof, exact diagnosis, or product effect.

-How this page fitsBest reader question: Understand the site's education-only scope and choose either the quiz or body type directory.
+How this page fitsBest reader question: Pick the right entry point for a body-type, food-language, quiz, comparison, or safety question.
 Closest next pages: Quiz, Body Types, Medical Disclaimer.